fajrulaulia/coreplause/README.md

 # Coreplause Mobile App

-Coreplause Mobile App build by react native and websocket.
+Coreplause Mobile App build by react native and websocket. and using https://github.com/fajrulaulia/coreplause-nodejs-express as backend

 ## preview